awpbash/awpbash.github.io/src/content/projects/construction-bot.md

 ## How It Works

-The bot's pipeline can be broken down into a few simple steps:
+The chat bot's pipeline can be broken down into a few simple steps:

 1.  **Document Ingestion:** Project documents (PDFs, images, text files) are parsed, chunked, and converted into dense vector embeddings.
 2.  **Vector Indexing:** These embeddings are stored in ChromaDB, creating a searchable index of the entire document library.